User Guides v3.0

 Now let’s say for that for one particular song you want to change that button to perform some other action.
 If you create that binding in the song and set its routing mode to suppress — the song’s binding will take precedence over the background rack bindings and effectively override it.

-Special Event Kinds
+Special MIDI Event Kinds

-Most event kinds are self explanatory as they simply reflect the associated MIDI event.
+Most event kinds are self explanatory as they reflect the associated MIDI event.
 For MIDI Continuous Controller events (CC's) however there are a couple of different ways they can be used - depending mostly on the type of physical control they're originating from:

 Binding Event Kinds